digideskio/myJblog/contents/english/2015-09-16-vocabulary.md

 > Volumnes are specially designated directories within one or more container that bypass the layered Union File System to provide persistent or share data for Docker.

+## persist

+v. 堅持繼續持續

+continue firmly or obstinately in an opinion or a course of action in spite of diffculty, opposition, or failure.

+> the minority of drivers who persist in drinking.

+more:

+> Volumnes persist until no containers use them.

 ## persistent

 adj. 持續的